gabrielelana/haskell-mooc/README.md

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

+## About this repository

+This is my fork of the original repository.
+It contains all my solutions, which pass all the given tests.
+I'm sharing it so that future students can access a set of alternative solutions to compare with and learn from, in alignment with the spirit of a free learning course.

 ## About the course

 This is an online course on Functional Programming that uses the